ibarrond/Pyfhel/README.md

        > sudo make uninstall

 If you want to uninstall any particular component, navigate to HElib/src/, Afhel/ or Pyfhel/ directories and run that same command.

 ## Project contents
+- `src/` contains the source code for Pyfhel, Afhel and HElib.

-- `Docs/` includes all documentation of the project:
+- `docs/` includes all documentation of the project:

      - *Doc.md*: Essential documentation of the project.
-A must-read.
+A recommended reading material.
-     - *PyfhelLibrary.md*: Comprehensive list of all classes & methods available in Pyfhel.
+     - *Doc_API.md*: Comprehensive list of all classes & methods available in Pyfhel.

+- `src/Demos_Tests`, a collection of Demos and Tests for all three libraries
+- `src/.Makefiles/Makefile_HElib`, a makefile to compile and install HElib as a dynamic library (`-fhe`).

 ## Author & Acknowledgements

 - Author: Alberto Ibarrondo [@ibarrond](https://github.com/ibarrond) in collaboration with EURECOM ([Melek Onen](http://www.eurecom.fr/~onen/)).
-- Latest release: 25/10/2017
+- Latest release: 16/04/2018

 This library was created originally for the project "Privacy for Big Data Analytics" in EURECOM.
 The SW is based on **[HElib](https://github.com/shaih/HElib) by Shai Halevi**, **[HEIDE](https://github.com/heide-support/HEIDE) by Grant Frame**, **[analysis of addition](https://mshcruz.wordpress.com/2017/05/13/sum-of-encrypted-vectors/) by Matheus S.H.
 Cruz**.
 In compliance with their respective Licenses, I name all of them in this section.
 This project could not be possible without them.
 For any legal disclaimer, please contact me.
 Also, the same type of license (GNU GLPv3) applies to Afhel & Pyfhel, as mandated.